Alan M. Wachman: Personal life

 Alan Wachman was the son of Barbara and Harold Y. Wachman of Lexington, Massachusetts.
 Harold Y. Wachman was a professor and a director of graduate studies in the department of aeronautics and astronautics at the Massachusetts Institute of Technology.

 In 1997 Wachman married Laura Hess, a professor of Chinese at Brown University.
 They had two children.

 Research

-Wachman's scholarly work focussed on the study of Chinese foreign relations, Sino-US relations, Taiwan, and cross-strait relations (relations between mainland China and Taiwan).
+Wachman's scholarly work focused on the study of Taiwan, cross-strait relations, Chinese foreign relations and Sino-US relations.
 He researched links between diplomatic history and contemporary international security.
 His books Taiwan: National Identity and Democratization (1994) and Why Taiwan?
 Geostrategic Rationales for China's Territorial Integrity (2007) contributed to the understanding of cross-strait relations, and informed policy making.
 He provided expert testimony to the United States-China Economic and Security Review Commission.

-Wachman also focussed on Mongolia's international relations, particularly with China and the US.
+Wachman also focused on Mongolia's international relations.
 During his last years he was working on completing a book about Mongolia’s national security in the context of emerging rivalries among great powers in Asia.